georgeSEC1/BTC-market-intelligence/README.md

 # Trendmaster
-#No guarantee it works and does not generate expert financial advice....
+#No guarantee it works and does not generate expert financial advice...
 (suited for poloniex)
 (automatic training data generation)
 (trainer and predicton neural network)